 The problem with this situation is that there are numerous causes and solutions – including this is exactly the problem I wanted to create.
 Recently I’ve been working with a few highly seasonal clients.
 Space can be a dilemma in planning for how to navigate these seasonal patterns.
 Additionally running out of space is always a concern for growing clients.
 So, what should we do?

 Make it a part of your planning process.
 For example, planning for space is one of the outputs of a SIOP (sales, inventory and operations planning) process.
 When you implement this best practice process, it is absorbed into the monthly process flow and trade-offs are continually evaluated.
-You’ll find countless articles on SIOP by searching my blog.
+To learn more about how to implement SIOP, read our book, SIOP (Sales Inventory Operations Planning): Creating Predictable Revenue and EBITDA Growth.

 A few items to think about when space arises as a topic include: